 Your final grade is based on the total number of points that you earn.
-While I will compute your letter grade out of 100 points, there are way more than 100 points available.
+However, there are way more than 100 points available.
 This gives you a huge advantage!
-The scoring system is designed assuming that you will miss things here and there, but you get extra points if you don't.
-Optional extra credit activities provide another way to boost your score.
+The scoring system is designed assuming that you will miss things here and there, but get extra points if you don't.

-you don't.
-Optional extra credit activities provide another way to boost your score assigned extra max total points options? pts.
-Engagement with the class and community ("Participation") Getting started checklist: 1⁄2 point Weekly check-ins (nine x 1⁄2 point, one "freebie"): 4.5 points Weekly module activities (nine x 1.5 points): 13.5 points Professionalism (responsiveness to classmates, professionalism in e-mails and posts): 4 points Do all ten check-ins for an extra 1⁄2 point.
+assigned extra max total points options? pts.
+Engagement with the class and community ("Participation") Getting started checklist: 1/2 point Weekly check-ins (nine x 1/2 point, one "freebie"): 4.5 points Weekly module activities (nine x 1.5 points): 13.5 points Professionalism: 4 points Do all ten check-ins for an extra 1/2 point.
 Do ten modules' activities for an extra 1.5 points.
-Optional activities (see extra credit spreadsheet), such as doing a workshop, or attending a community event, can get you extra points.
-Maximum total 22.5 lots!
-27.5 optional points is 5.
-Engagement with readings Weekly reading summary (seven x 3.5 points) - required week two, then take off two weeks of your choosing, or do them every week for more points.
-24.5 do every week 31.5 Neighborhood change explorations Interview: 5 points Map summary: 5 points Data analysis essay: 10 points 20 n/a 20 Activism critique Paper: 11 points Peer review: 2 points 13 n/a 12 Final exam 20 n/a 20 TOTAL POINTS: 100 111
+Optional activities (see extra credit spreadsheet in class Google Drive folder), such as doing a workshop, or attending a community event, can get you extra points.
+Maximum total optional points is 5.
+22.5 lots!
+27.5 Engagement with readings Weekly reading summary (seven x 3.5 points) - required week two, then take off two weeks of your choosing, or do them every week for more points.
+24.5 do every week 31.5 Neighborhood change explorations Interview: 5 points Map summary: 5 points Data analysis essay: 10 points 20 n/a 20 Activism critique Mini-bibliography: 2 points Paper: 11 points Peer review: 3 points 15 n/a 14 Final exam 20 n/a 20 TOTAL POINTS: 102 112